Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 Bug: jinja2.exceptions.TemplateSyntaxError: Unexpected end of template.

-Fix: Added %endblock% to recipe.html file as it was not there.
+Fix: Added endblock to recipe.html file as it was not there.

 Bug: AttributeError: 'Cursor' object has no attribute 'find'.